AUTOSCALING IN ALCHEMISCALE TECHNICAL DESIGN DOCUMENT

 Design

-The compute manager is allowed to scale up if its settings permit it to.
+The compute manager is allowed to scale up.
 The number of claimable tasks and a list of compute service IDs are included along with the signal.
-This is the default signal.

 SKIP, None